Pezhvak/docker-ocserv/README.md

 by [building your own image](#build-your-own-image).

 ### Versioning
-By default `docker-compose.yml` and the instructions written in this document uses the `latest` tag of the image which represents the latest commit in the `master` branch. beside that tagged commits are also available if you want to make sure no breaking changes enters your setup, for that checkout [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.
+By default `docker-compose.yml` and the instructions written in this document use the `latest` tag of the image which represents the latest commit in the `master` branch.
+Besides that, tagged commits are also available if you want to make sure no breaking changes enter your setup.
+To do so, check out [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.

-However, if you like to get the cutting edge features you can always use the `next` tag which represents the latest commit in the `develop` branch.
+However, if you would like to get the cutting edge features you can always use the `next` tag which represents the latest commit in the `develop` branch.

 ### STEP 1: Generating SSL Certificate

-No matter what, if you want to build the image yourself, run the pre-built one with `docker run` or with `docker-compose`, in all cases you will need an SSL certificate, It's up to you how you would like to generate it, perhaps you already have some kind of setup for that on your server, in case you don't, use the following [image](https://hub.docker.com/r/certbot/certbot/) to generate one:
+In any case, if you want to build the image yourself, run the pre-built one with `docker run` or with `docker-compose`, in all cases you will need an SSL certificate, It's up to you how you would like to generate it, perhaps you already have some kind of setup for that on your server, in case you don't, use the following [image](https://hub.docker.com/r/certbot/certbot/) to generate one:

-***Note:*** You need to have a domain pointing to your server IP address and ports 80 and 443 available to be listened by the container for letsencrypt ACME challenge verification.
+***Note:*** You need to have a domain pointing to your server IP address and ports 80 and 443 available to be listened to by the container for letsencrypt ACME challenge verification.

 ```BASH